-To stop active speaker notifications just close this window pressing the "Close" button.
+To stop active speaker notifications just close this window.

 Active speaker notification mode usually is used in case of bad audio quality or noises.
-In this case the operator console can be used to connect to the user conference and use this mode to examine where the problem is and after that inform the user about the reason of the problems and/or mute the users who cause these problems.
+In this case the operator console can be used to connect to the user conference and use this mode to examine where the problem is and after that inform the user about the reason of the problems and/or mute the users who cause these problems and/or adjust gain level of the callers.

-Operators Activity and their Conferences
+Section 2.6: Operators Activity and their Conferences